mkhuramj/node-api/README.md

 ## How to Use

- 1. Clone the repo
+ 1. Clone the repo and `cd` in it
  2. Run the `npm install` command
+ 3. Run the `npm start` command
- 3. and you will be able to access the api at http://localhost:3030/api/v1
+ 4. and you will be able to access the api at http://localhost:3030/api/v1

 ## What is Included in the Repo: